A-nori/Parsedvi/README.md

 # Parsedvi
-parse and dump a dvi(device independence) file
+parse and dump a dvi(device independent) file